 Today, Donald Fagen, one half of legendary '70s rock outfit Steely Dan, releases his fourth solo album.
 It's called Sunken Condos, and if you're a fan, you know what to expect: bitterly ironic lyrics, the apocalypse as viewed by the most cynical lounge lizard left lurking on two legs.
 Or something like that.
-Trying to pin down Fagen's idiosyncratic perspective is no easy task, and he'll offer no help, side-stepping like a crab.
+Trying to pin down Fagen's idiosyncratic perspective is no easy task, and he'll offer no help, side-stepping from questions like a crab.

 Complex connected with Fagen to talk about the album, New York City, and being sampled by Kanye West.